Quick Answer

 Possibly, but you should not infer a filing threshold or withholding rate from refusal alone.
 Obligations can depend on the facts and current IRS instructions, including updates on IRS.gov/FormW9.
 Next action: verify what you know, review current instructions, and escalate unclear cases to your tax preparer or counsel.

 Use caution.
-The e-signature IRS material in this pack is specific to Forms 8878 and 8879 in an ERO e-file context, so it is not blanket approval for every W-9 process.
+IRS e-signature guidance is specific to Forms 8878 and 8879 in an ERO e-file context, so it is not blanket approval for every W-9 process.
 If you collect forms electronically, keep defensible evidence such as a signed image, timestamp, and remote IP metadata when available.
 Next action: confirm your method with your filing provider or counsel before relying on it.

 Educational content only.
 Not legal, tax, or financial advice.